Anish-Karthik/Hotel-Reservation/README.md

 # Hotel-Reservation

-Java GUI application using javafx framework.
-An desktop application to book hotel rooms on our hotel.
+Description: It is a hotel reservation application made for desktop to book the rooms online from your local desktop.
+It is developed by java and for the frontend GUI is built using javaFX framework.

+Softwares used are: Css and xml(Fxml)
+Applications used: Scene Builder
+Programming Language: Java
+Framework: javaFX

 Has features of register, login, review, history, book and profile.
-It is at the beginning stage, my future improvements include improving style, flexibility, and versatility(using a database).
+It is at the beginning stage.

+#Future improvements
+improving style - adding much attractive colors, font style, and design flexibility - making application controls expand and size according to screen resizing versatility - to make it store all details in an database to implement.